openssl ts

 -token_in

-Set of additional untrusted certificates in PEM format which may be needed when building the certificate chain for the TSA's signing certificate.
-This file must contain the TSA signing certificate and all intermediate CA certificates unless the response includes them.
+A set of additional untrusted certificates which may be needed when building the certificate chain for the TSA's signing certificate.
+These do not need to contain the TSA signing certificate and intermediate CA certificates as far as the response already includes them.
 (Optional)

 -check_ss_sig